show_page.php1 : in24c.jpg

 HISTORY: A mass on the digit

 HISTOPATHOLOGIC DESCRIPTION: Haired skin and bone, digit: Expanding the dermis, elevating a focally extensively ulcerated epidermis, and infiltrating the bone of the third phalanx (P3) is an unencapsulated, poorly demarcated, moderately cellular, infiltrative neoplasm composed of polygonal to spindle cells arranged in lobules, nests, and packets supported on a moderate fibrovascular stroma.
 Neoplastic cells have variably distinct cell borders, a scant to moderate amount of eosinophilic, granular cytoplasm that often contains brown pigment globules (melanin), and a round to oval nucleus with finely stippled chromatin and 1 to 2 prominent nucleoli.
-Anisocytosis and anisokaryosis are moderate and there are 2 to 3 mitotic figures per 2.37 mm2.
+Anisocytosis and anisokaryosis are moderate and there are 3 mitotic figures per 2.37 mm2.
 Multifocally, there are individual or small nests of neoplastic cells within the follicular epithelium (junctional activity).
 Within the neoplasm there is frequent single cell necrosis, moderate numbers of melanin-laden macrophages, and multifocal areas of lytic necrosis with replacement by hemorrhage, fibrin, edema, moderate numbers of viable and degenerate neutrophils, and fewer hemosiderin-laden macrophages.
 There is multifocal bone loss (osteolysis) with replacement by neoplastic cells.
-There are often scalloped trabeculae of immature woven bone extending from the remaining lamellar mature bone, basophilic reversal lines, and osteoclasts within Howship’s lacunae (bony remodeling).
+There are often scalloped trabeculae of immature woven bone extending from the remaining lamellar mature bone, basophilic reversal lines, and osteoclasts within Howship’s lacunae/resorption bays (bony remodeling).

 MORPHOLOGIC DIAGNOSIS: Haired skin and bone, digit: Melanoma, breed unspecified, canine.